k7f/aces/README.md

 [platform](https://forge.rust-lang.org/platform-support.html)
 supporting Rust `std` library.

 Be aware, though, that the project is very much a WIP.
-Currently, the main toolchain used in development is nightly channel of Rust 1.37.
+The main toolchain used in development is nightly channel of Rust 1.37.

 ## Library